 Actually, White Castle has a line of frozen foods featuring their signature sliders available in grocers and vending machines since 1987.
 Many people probably didn't know it was an actual restaurant at the time.

 The Millstone: Harold's life would be a lot more hassle-free if Kumar wasn't always looking for weed.

 Mission from God: Neil Patrick Harris believes he's on one.
 Harold and Kumar aren't convinced.

 Motivational Lie: Kumar persuades Harold to take the hang-glider to White Castle by assuring him he used to hang-glide with his dad.
 When they finally do, Kumar admits he's never actually hang-glided, which prompts Harold to strangle him after crash-landing.

 The Mountains of Illinois: That's quite the New Jersey cliff that Harold and Kumar descend from when they finally find the White Castle.

-No Fourth Wall: The DVD menu for the first film, where both characters comment on the options available as well as how long the viewer takes to make a selection.
+No Fourth Wall: The DVD menu, where both characters comment on the options available as well as how long the viewer takes to make a selection.

 Odd Couple: Harold is the neat freak, Kumar is the slob.